-Divya started explaining about the bookmark and how it is from Bihar and explained the primary colors that were used for Madhubani art.
+Divya started explaining about the bookmark and how it is from Bihar and explained the primary colours that were used for Madhubani art.
 She started recreating one of her artworks which was a fish Madhubani design.
-She started painting the side of the bookmark with a blue color, orange, green and yellow.
-She concluded the bookmark sketch by creating waves with black color and gave advice on different kinds of colors while working on the bookmark and pasted it with a black chart paper.
+She started painting the side of the bookmark with blue colour, orange, green and yellow.
+She concluded the bookmark sketch by creating waves with black colour and gave advice on different kinds of colors while working on the bookmark and pasted it with black chart paper.

 Towards The End Of The Workshop

-All the attendees showed their Madhubani artwork to Divya as she found it attractive, colorful, and artistic was pleased to see all the artworks and appreciated the participants.
+All the attendees showed their Madhubani artwork to Divya as she found it attractive, colourful, and artistic was pleased to see all the artworks and appreciated the participants.